Subsampling Confidence Bound for Persistent Diagram via Time-delay Embedding: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we proposed a novel periodicity test for time series.
-We used time-delay embedding with subsampling to provide a confidence set for the significant features in the persistence diagram.
-We asymptotically proved that periodic functions must have a significant one-dimensional persistent homology lying in the confidence set, while non-periodic functions should not have a significant feature in the corresponding region for periodic function.
-In simulation settings, we used linear interpolation to calculate the unknown values.
-As a result, our method exhibited results comparable to those of the GLS method when the error level was not large.
-Our method also successfully captured periodic functions with significant damping, indicating that the function can detect oscillation.
-Meanwhile, our method successfully distinguished non-periodic functions, specifically chirp functions, in which the GLS method categorized as periodic.
+In this paper, we examined the topological properties of the periodic and non-periodic functions when time-delay embedding is applied.
+We proved the existence of one dimensional persistent homology when the sampling functions are periodic, and verified the range for which the feature can exist in.
+Then, we used subsampling to provide a confidence bound for the significant features in the persistence diagram that is asymptotically valid.
+Based on the two results, we proposed a novel periodicity test for time series data that is statistically reasonable.
+Under conditions, we proved that the test controls both type I error and type II error.
+In simulation settings, we used linear interpolation to calculate the unknown values that are required for time-delay embedding.
+Thus, our method exhibited results comparable to those of the GLS method when the error scale was not large.
+Meanwhile, our method successfully distinguished non-periodic functions, such as chirp functions or functions with trend, in which the GLS method categorized as periodic.
 In real data, where we do not know the true period, our method successfully tested when we have a target period that we are curious about.

 \textbf{Future Work}: There are several directions to extend the work.
-For theoretical approach, we may further extend the analysis for non-periodic functions to weaken the assumptions.
-We may extend the theory for periodic functions to quasiperiodic or almost periodic functions.
-For the practical implementation, we may find a better interpolation method, and a better way to test periodicity for any period, for we may not have a target period.
+For theoretical approach, we may further weaken the assumptions to extend the function class we are examining.
+In the same logic, we expect to expand the theory about periodic functions to quasiperiodic or almost periodic functions.
+For practical implementation, we may find a better interpolation method and a better way to test the periodicity of real data.